umass-cs-377/377-lab-file-system/README.md

 Notice the `serialize` function, basically what we are doing here is:
 1. Take the pointer to `student` and convert it to a `const char` pointer.
-2. Write the memory space that contains the student information to file as a `char` array (oy byte array), the length of the array is determined by `sizeof(Student)`.
+2. Write the bytes representing the student information to file as a `char` array (oy byte array), the length of the array is determined by `sizeof(Student)`.

 ## Deserialize